An operational continuum limit of quantum combs: The continuous process tensor framework

 \subsection{Process tensor representations within the continuous matrix-product framework}

-The object we arrived at in~\cref{ssec:processes as cMPS} defines a continuous process tensor, but not uniquely so.
-In particular, as an operator it has a variety of useful representations.
-Moreover, within each representation there is a freedom of basis choice for the construction of the instruments in the virtual space.
-We will briefly outline how one would manipulate these basis transformations and then write the cPT in both its Choi representation and its Kraus operator-sum representation, exposing its positive structure.
+The object we arrived at in~\cref{ssec:processes as cMPS} defines a continuous process tensor, but so far we have only shown its representation as a vectorised Choi matrix.
+But there exists a variety of representations, and moreover, within each representation there is a freedom of basis choice for the construction of the instruments.
+In the following, we will briefly outline how one would manipulate these basis transformations and then write the cPT in both its Choi representation and its Kraus operator-sum representation, exposing its positive structure.